 In the US, provisions for recycling e-waste will vary from state to state.
 However, you can find information about states which have provisions for recycling e-waste on the EPA website, which also gives lots of helpful guidance on what can and can’t be recycled.

-There’s also a map on the E-Cycling website where you can check on recycling centers state-by-state.
-It’s also worth contacting the folks behind the Sex Toy Recycling website, as they say they should be able to take your old sex toys, recycle the important bits, and give you money off other sex toys in future.
+There’s also online maps where you can check on recycling centers state-by-state.
+It’s also worth contacting the folks behind the Recycle Your Sex Toy, as they say they should be able to take your old sex toys, recycle the important bits, and give you money off other sex toys in future.
 We haven’t tested this ourselves though, and the website looks a little old, so we can’t guarantee it.

 In Australia, there isn’t a national programme for recycling sex toys, but the Recycling Near You website gives information on how you can find a nearby e-waste recycling point.

 In South Australia, the Unplug N Drop programme allows you to dispose of your electrical waste at various locations across the country.
 Although few e-waste recycling programmes ever specify sex toys as an allowable item (and if you’re reading, recycling companies, please could you include them where possible?
 Sex toy owners want to save the planet too!), they do say they will take anything that is domestic, plugs into a power point, uses a charger or is powered by a battery.
 All of our sex toys fall under that category, so just check out the map to see where you can recycle your sex toys.